Skip to main content

 text_corpus_save_path: corpora/text.jsonl

-The parse_file_path can be either a single file or a directory.
-When a folder is specified, the system will automatically traverse and process all supported files inside.
-Run the Pipeline:
+Where parse_file_path can be a single file or a folder path — when specified as a folder, the system will automatically traverse and batch read all parsable files within it.
+Run Pipeline:

 ultrarag run examples/build_text_corpus.yaml

-Upon successful execution, the system automatically parses the text and outputs a standardized corpus file, such as:
+After successful execution, the system will automatically parse the text and output a standardized corpus file, for example:

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/json.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=81a8c440100333f3454ca984a5b0fe5a